 One way I like to stay hydrated at home and on the go is a collapsible water bottle.
 These are great because you can fill it up and drink while you’re’ on the go.
 When it’s empty, simply smoosh it down to a smaller size and throw it in your bag or purse.
 Plus this water bottle is BPA Free (super important to me!) and can withstand extreme temperatures from -40ºF to 248ºF without compromising the integrity of the foldable water bottle.

 There are so many benefits to drinking water such as tighter skin, smaller pores, clearing adult acne, reducing puffiness, improving complexion and maintaining a healthy PH balance.
-When it comes to how to look good in your 30s, drinking plenty of water is always on the top of my list.
+When it comes to how to take care of your skin after 30 at home, drinking plenty of water is always on the top of my list.